TraDuong1/doradus-tomcat/README.md

   	* Copy the war file (ROOT.war or _api.war, for example) from./target to <TOMCAT_HOME>/webapps.
   	 The doradus-tomcat app will be deployed when the war file automatically gets exploded, then Dordus will be started at 8080 port.
-           For example, Doradus at ROOT level, the URL is  http://localhost:8080/_applications or Doradus at prefix level, it is http://localhost:8080/_api/_applications otherwise.
+           For example, Doradus at ROOT level, the URL is  http://localhost:8080/_applications or Doradus at prefix level, it is http://localhost:8080/_api/_applications